davebraze/david-braze/content/post/ztub-book-innate/index.md

 # Use `tags = []` for no tags, or the form `tags =
 #  ["A Tag", "Another Tag"]` for one or more tags.

-tags = ["genetics", "individual differences", "reading disability"]
+tags = ["genetics", "individual differences", "recommended reading", "reading disability"]

 # categories are (maybe?) hierarchical and specify broad categories of
 # posts.

-categories = ["recommended reading"]
+categories = ["Book Notes"]

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.